Population Health and Social Emergency Medicine

 Average salary during fellowship

-Salary during fellowship is typically comparable to that of a part-time ED attending.
+Salary during fellowship is typically comparable to that of a PGY-4, with opportunities to moonlight generally available.

 PREPARING TO APPLY